-- Utilities could partner with other stakeholders to explore specific issues, such as coordination of DER volt-var capabilities with the utility feeder equipment and determining the most appropriate DER voltage ride-through settings for ensuring safety as well as reliability of service. - Utilities could review both the Hawaiian situation and the European situations where high penetrations of DER are being experienced.
-These differences in situations have to be carefully assessed before they can be applied to other situations, since Hawaii is an island, while the distribution systems of Europe have very different configurations to US distribution systems.
+- Utilities can explore the use of other feeder equipment, such as static var compensators, to determine if these are more cost-effective and more reliable for handling voltage problems than DER systems using either fixed power factors or dynamic volt-var control. - Some utilities are undertaking research and lab projects to try to better understand the impacts, both good and bad, of the advanced DER functionalities.
+The results of these efforts could be provided to other utilities and/or used as a basis for further pilot projects. - Utilities could partner with other stakeholders to explore specific issues, such as coordination of DER volt-var capabilities with the utility feeder equipment and determining the most appropriate DER voltage ride-through settings for ensuring safety as well as reliability of service. - Utilities could review both the Hawaiian situation and the European situations where high penetrations of DER are being experienced.
+These differences in situations have to be carefully assessed before they can be applied to other situations, since Hawaii is an island, while the distribution systems of Europe have very different configurations to US distribution systems43.
 That said, Hawaii (see 4.5.3) is permitting far more DER generation on its feeders than in most other locations, with support from DER systems that can "cease to energize" at high voltage levels, and "ride-through" short-lived over-voltage situations.